-In late 2008 Mary Rawson donated her eight acre farm property to the Sorrento Centre, with the provision that the land is used while maintaining the natural habitat for local songbirds.
+Once upon a time, back in late 2008 Mary Rawson donated her eight acre farm property to the Sorrento Retreat and Conference Centre, with the provision that the land is used while maintaining the natural habitat for local songbirds.

 - a place of bounty: natural farming methods produced a bounty of nutritious food for our kitchen and for the surrounding community.

 - a place of learning: the basics of permaculture and regenerative agriculture, seeding and planting and harvesting; as well as seeking to better understand our natural and spiritual relationship to the land.

 - a place where work and worship come together in prayer-in-action.